EniqueGo/auto-invest-advisor/README.md

 - The final chart demonstrates that the earnings opportunity for Bitcoin is much more significant due to its higher volatility.
 However, the risk-adjusted returns could be more attractive.

+#### Data Challenges

+This data processing was one of the most difficult challenges our team faced.
+Despite being popular subjects, bitcoin and reddit data sources often require paid subscriptions for live and full information.
+On the other hand, historical data sources could be found rather easily but posed great adversities in handling such big data.
+Successfully processing all the historical reddit data took several weeks within our alloted Capstone project time.
+We learned much about using Spark and other big data tools to overcome this hurdle.

 ###  Model Framework

 Our ultimate goal is to provide actionable investment advice to the average person—the little guy who lacks extensive financial knowledge.
 Achieving this involves two main components: having our market prediction and conversing with the user to communicate relevant model findings and analyses.